 Got Cash?
 You’re Ready to Spend…Most of It

 Something you should know about 7-year-old cars.
 They need maintenance.
 Yep.
 Even really great used cars will need some TLC at the mechanic shop.
-So you’ve got to set aside some money for that or you’ll be setting yourself up for a sadness party real soon.
+You’ve got to set aside some money for that or you’ll be setting yourself up for a sadness party real soon.

 Step 1: Used Car Lots.
 They’re Great – Just Not for Buying Cars